 The autumn equinox has long been associated with the harvest, so your colors and vibes here are all rich tones of russet, gold, and earth.
-The ancient druids traditionally held harvest festivals on the Sunday nearest the Harvest Moon – the full moon closest to the autumn equinox.
+The ancient druids traditionally held harvest festivals on the Sunday nearest the Harvest Moon –– the full moon closest to the autumnal equinox.
 These fall harvest festivals were the forbears of what became the Thanksgiving Day feast in America, and so the foods associated with them likely look familiar: squashes and gourds, corn, nuts, apples, and seeds.

 Celebrate like the ancient Celts by bringing your loved ones together for a mouth-watering feast.
-Treat them like queens with the mouth-watering offerings from the quarterly Culinarie Kit, and top it off with something sweet from delectable baking kit supplier Red Velvet NYC (white chocolate cake with sparking cranberries? yes, please!) for a modern-mystic marvel they’ll never forget.
+Treat them like queens with the mouth-watering offerings from the quarterly Culinarie Kit, and top it off with something sweet from delectable baking kit supplier Red Velvet NYC (white chocolate cake with cranberries?
+Yes, please!) for a modern-mystic marvel they’ll never forget.

 So follow in the footsteps of the ancients and reconnect with nature.
 Set your intention with a ritual from Tamed Wild Apothecary, a brilliant herbalism and earth magic box, and then get outside with the outdoor apparel and fueling snacks from Wild Woman.